Bulk-Edge Correspondence for Point-Gap Topological Phases in Junction Systems

 where

-Therefore, we establish the BEC for the point-gap topological phases in junction systems with PBC as follows:

-Also, from Eqs.\,(\ref{36}) and (\ref{37}), we find that almost all the eigenstates are localized in junction system with PBC.
+From Eqs.\,(\ref{36}) and (\ref{37}), we find that almost all the eigenstates are localized in junction system with PBC.
 For the eigenenergies corresponding to the delocalized eigenstates, $\gamma_1$ and $\gamma_2$ must be positive so that $l_i=\gamma_i$ for $i=1,2$.
-This eigenenergies appear at the intersections of the PBC spectra for each subsystem.
+These eigenenergies appear at the intersections of the PBC spectra for each subsystem.
 These are the main results of this Letter.

 The statements above can be regarded as a natural extension of the BEC for juction systems in Hermitian systems.
-Below, we will examine several cases to validate our results and discuss the BEC for the point-gap topological phase in the junction system with PBC.
+Below, we will examine several cases to validate our results and discuss the BEC for the point-gap topological phase in junction systems with PBC.

-\subsection{Case {\rm I}: $W_1=W_2$}
+{\it Case I}: $W_1=W_2$.

-Figure\,\ref{f1} shows the energy spectra of the junction system with PBC (PBC junction spectrum, in short) on the complex-energy plane for different values of on-site potential.
+Figure\,\ref{f1} shows the spectra for the junction systems with PBC (PBC junction spectra, in short) on the complex plane for different values of on-site potentials.
 Since $\gamma_1$ and $\gamma_2$ are set to be positive, $W_1=W_2=1$.
 As $\epsilon_2$ approaches infinity, each subsystem becomes isolated from each other in the energy space, expected to be independent Hatano-Nelson model, Eq.\,(\ref{21}), with OBC.
 Then, the PBC junction spectrum forms two energy bands on the real axis, which are the same with two spectra of the Hatano-Nelson model with OBC with $\epsilon_1$ and $\epsilon_2$.
 The numerical result in Fig.\,\ref{f1}(a) agrees with this expectation even at $|\epsilon_1-\epsilon_2|=8$.